junesirius/junesirius.github.io/_posts/Supernatural/SPN_Fantasy/SPN-Fantasy-whole-novel.md

 He took out that beautiful little piece of glass Dean held dearly to his heart, and touched it with a sad, but happy smile.
 "So you can continue to live now."

 He started fading, like a fairy going back to the flower that conjured him.
-He was going back to be just a  of blue, a color on a glass, the true form that he was.
-He still looked at Dean with those beautiful, bluest eyes as he faded, ""
+He was going back to be just a strip of blue, a color on a glass, the true form that he was.
+He still looked at Dean with those beautiful, bluest eyes as he faded, "Goodbye, Dean."

+The age left Dean, reversed like clock turning backwards, as Cas fading.
+He sat up from the deathbed, holding Cas's hands with more tears.
+"No, Cas --" he cried, "Why are you doing this?
+Will I ever see you again?"

+With the last strength as human, Cas smiled at him.
+"You will, Dean.
+You gave me life once, you could create me again.
+Remember me, and I will be back."

+With that, he faded entirely.

+The colored glass had an extra strip of blue with more bright and shimmering life in it.

+Dean thought, he could still see Cas's smile in it, and his eyes.
+He kissed the glass and promised him, "I will remember you."

 <br>